Denotess/todo-list-api/README.md

 # Todo List API

-Simple REST API for users and todos built with Go, Gin, and SQLite.
+A small JSON API for user accounts and personal todos.
+It is written in Go using Gin, stores data in SQLite, and protects routes with JWTs.
+The code is split into handlers, services, and repositories to keep HTTP, business rules, and SQL separate.

 ## Features
 - Register and login with bcrypt-hashed passwords